AnsariAbdullah/codewars-solution/trash/readme.md

 # String
 ## string.trim()
 The trim() method removes whitespace from both sides of a string.
 It does not change the original string.

+## toUpperCase()
+The toUpperCase() method converts a string to uppercase letters.
+This method does not change the original string.